 2. Talk to strangers: Keep an eye out for your own oyster-fishermen in your day-to-day life.
 Who looks interesting?
 Who could you reasonably strike up a conversation with, and ask about their work?
 Cultivate curiosity in the lives and perspectives of other people, and watch your own world burst open as a result.

-6. Consider our Career Change Launch Pad (kicking off again in February 2017): If you're really ready to take on people-powering your shift in a big way this year, check out our Launch Pad.
-It's a high-intensity, high-impact, eight-week online programme focused entirely on surrounding you with committed, wonderful career changers just like you, and teaching you the skills and techniques you need to connect your way into work you love.
+5. Consider our Career Change Launch Pad: If you're really ready to take on people-powering your shift in a big way this year, check out our Launch Pad.
+It's a high-intensity, high-impact, eight-week online course focused entirely on surrounding you with committed, wonderful career changers just like you, and teaching you the skills and techniques you need to connect your way into work you love.

 "I've never felt more supported or energised by a group of people before" – Rachel, Launch Pad participant.

-How are you going to people-power your career change this week?
+How are you going to people-power your career change?
 Let me know in the comments below!